Skip to navigation Skip to content

 1

 Select the Q486 Letter from the AL screen and complete the variable fields manually.
 Issue the Q486 to the carer to advise of their rate of payment, final payday (at the end of the 14 weeks bereavement period) and the LBP (if applicable).
+If the carer was not partnered to the care receiver:

-Note: the Q486 does not always immediately appear on the AL screen, it will only appear after the ripple has come through to re-assess the carer's CP.
+The Q486 does not always immediately appear on the AL screen, it will only appear after the ripple has come through to re-assess the carer's CP.
 Service Officers must take note of the carer’s CRN and access the record later that day or the next day to complete and issue the Q486.

 Was the care receiver partnered?